yanivkalfa/react-nav-bar/README.md

 ###NavBar

- * menus {Array}  - An array of instantiated menus, .
+ * menus {Array} - required  - An array of instantiated menus  .
  * theme {String}  - Name of the theme you want to use.
  * spring {Object}  - An object with details on how menus will open E.G: `spring={{ opened:100, closed:0, style: function(x) { return { height: `${x}%`} } }}`
  * toggle {Object}  - An object that determines how will the toggle button look